HPS masthead

 The first noted injuries from radiation exposure came before the beginning of the 20th century.
 The only practical method of measuring the intensity of radiation at that time was by noting the degree of brightness induced in a fluorescent screen.
 In these early days, a popular method of specifying radiation dose was to note the time required to make an x-ray image of an individual's hand.

 The British and American Radiological Societies in 1915 published codes of empirical rules for protection from radiation.
 In 1925, an American made the first experimental dose determination with a crude but reliable ionization chamber.
 He measured the monthly amount of x-ray exposure of individuals who had not experienced problems with radiation burns.
-He then took one percent of this amount as a guide for limiting dose associated with minimal chances of injury over a 30-day period.
+He then took 1% of this amount as a guide for limiting dose associated with minimal chances of injury over a 30-day period.
 The criteria used for injury was a reddening of the skin, or "erythema dose."

-With the increased use of x rays and radium, the U.S. National Council on Radiation Protection and Measurements (NCRP) and the International Commission on Radiological Protection (ICRP) were established.
+With the increased use of x rays and radium, the US National Council on Radiation Protection and Measurements (NCRP) and the International Commission on Radiological Protection (ICRP) were established.
 They were charged with the principal responsibility of originating and shaping the concepts and theory of radiation protection.

 After the Manhattan Project began producing fissionable material in 1942, many new sources and levels of radiation hazards began to change public attitudes toward radiation protection.
 Prior to this time, research scientists were primarily concerned with protecting themselves and their coworkers.
 With testing associated with the atomic bomb for national defense, these concerns were extended to protecting the general public and the environment.